Business and Technical Decisions

 E.g. Payout reversed after attempted processing (batch or API) due to mistake or later rejection

 Our Cashier establishes a base currency unit for each Cashier Front End.
 A customer that belongs to a Front End will inherit that base currency and any deposit or payout transactions will always be recorded in that base currency.
 So, if you have a website that allows customers to choose from more than one currency, then you will have a Front End in the Cashier for each currency supported by your website.

-If a customer from website A has a balance maintained in EUR, then when that customer visits the Cashier,he or she should be directed to Website A’s EUR Front End in the Cashier.
+If a customer from website A has a balance maintained in EUR, then when visiting the Cashier,he or she should be directed to Website A’s EUR Front End in the Cashier.

 E.g. Merchant has a website called ‘MyPhoneCards.com’ and offers customers to register and select from one of three currencies (USD, EUR and GBP).
-When that customer registers and selects their chosen currency, they have locked-in that choice.
-When visiting the Cashier, you must be sure to link that customer to the correct Front End in the cashier for your website and currency combination.
+When that customer registers and selects their chosen currency the choice is locked-in.
+When visiting the Cashier, the customer should be linked to the correct Front End in the cashier with the corresponding combination of the web-site and currency.

 |Customer ID||Currency||Website||Cashier Front End|

 Our Cashier works with over 300 different payment providers.
 Merchants usually have multiple processing accounts, some with multiple accounts from the same provider.
 Our Cashier uses a string up to 25 characters long to identify the source of transactions.
 How these transactions appear in your Platform can be vitally important for your own reporting and risk management processes.
 Mapping these processors from the Cashier to your Platform can sometimes be a stumbling block as adding a new payment processor to the Cashier, may require a similar addition to your Platform.
 If naming conventions are different between the two, then some ‘mapping’ or ‘translation’ between the two systems may be required.
 That is typically handled at code level within your “UA_*.asp” file.
 Here are some examples of common processor names in the Cashier: